leehambley/mitre/README.md

   ...
 ```

 Single files are considered to be "change" migrations, irreversible, and simply applied one-way.
-Directories with an `up` or `down` file are expected both to be runnable by the same runner defined in their configuration (i.e `.sql` is an allowed extension of the `mariadb` specified between the `.appdb` suffix on the directory name, and the `_runner: "mariadb` in the configuration.).
+Directories with an `up` or `down` file are expected both to be runnable by the same runner defined in their configuration (i.e `.sql` is an allowed extension of the `mysql` specified between the `.appdb` suffix on the directory name, and the `_runner: "mysql` in the configuration.).
 Migrations are searched in the entire project directory thanks to the `migrations_directory` in the configuration.
 This allows composition with sub-modules for deploying microliths.

 The anatomy of the file and directory names is specified above.